 It was about this time when my husband suggested that I have a break from social media.
 “What?
 No way.
 Why would I need to do that?”
 Maybe I could stop logging in to Facebook, but I don’t need to stop using Instagram, right?
 My reaction really should have set off alarm bells for me, but at that time I wasn’t really so aware of how it was impacting me.
 In my defence, I was heavily pregnant at the time and probably overly emotional.
 Either way, it took me a few more months before I made the decision to have a month off all social media.

-After a few weeks off social media, I was able to get more perspective on the situation and recognise that what I was feeling was envy and that I wasn’t using it in a way that way serving me.
+After a few weeks off social media, I was able to get more perspective on the situation.
+I recognised that what I was feeling was envy and that I wasn’t using it in a way that was serving me.
 But I also realised that envy, along with all of our emotions, is just there as information to help guide us in the right direction.
-Once I saw it from that perspective I could then get curious with my feelings and ask myself what it was about this woman and her life that brought up the feeling of envy in me.
+Once I saw it from that perspective I could then get curious about my feelings.
+I asked myself what it was about this woman and her life that brought up the feeling of envy in me.

 With a little introspection (and a particularly helpful coaching conversation with a close friend), I realised that much of what I envied about her was her lifestyle.
-She and her husband owned their own business, she had complete flexibility with how she spent her time, who she spent time with and she was able to travel and still continue to run a creative business that she loved.
-I would be lying if I didn’t also envy the fact that she was thin, young and beautiful, but more on that below.
+She and her husband owned their own business.
+She had complete flexibility with how she spent her time and with whom.
+And she was able to travel and still continue to run a creative business that she loved.
+I would be lying if I didn’t also envy the fact that she was thin, young and beautiful.
+But more on that later.

-Once I identified the various parts of her life and person that I was envious about, I then questioned my desires.
+Once I identified the various parts of her life and the person that I was envious of, I then questioned my desires.
 Why did I envy these things and did they align with my own value system?
-With regards to the lifestyle elements, it all made total sense and gave more richness to my understanding of myself and what kind of life I was striving for.
+With regard to the lifestyle elements, it all made total sense.
+It gave more richness to my understanding of myself and what kind of life I was striving for.
 But, with regard to the physical attributes, I realised that my feelings were being driven by my ego (and a whole lot of societal conditioning) rather than aligning with my soul’s guidance.

 Once I identified my true desires I could then decide whether those things were important enough to me to make them a reality.
-It was a matter of deciding whether I was willing to put in the hard work and make the sacrifices required to make these things a reality.
+It was a matter of deciding whether I was willing to put in the hard work and make the sacrifices.
 The reality of creating the life of your dreams is that you have to be willing to risk failure, disappointment and possibly humiliation.
 I was definitely going to have to get outside my comfort zone to pursue the kind of life that I was desiring from afar.